DevOpsBootcamp/website/source/02_single_system_fundamentals.rst

 * Access control lists

-* Not recomended; hard to maintain
+* Not recommended; hard to maintain

 * Typically how other OSes manage permissions